xenforo-ltd/docs/docs/manual/reference/template-syntax.md

 The parameters available to use in the `cell` are:

+- `width` the width parameter defines the width of the cell using a standard CSS unit such as px, %, rem, etc.
+- `colspan` defines how many columns the cell should span.
-- `class` which is where you can define these classes to get a desired style.
+- `class` allows you to define classes to apply a desired style.

 | Class                        | Description                 |
 |------------------------------|-----------------------------|